-Animals Asia’s projects are long-term and we are committed to seeing them through to the end.
+Animals Asia’s work involves long-term projects that we are committed to seeing through to the end.
 As a relatively young organisation, we need to build on our financial reserves to ensure that we have adequate funding.

 Please consider leaving a bequest to Animals Asia to ensure that your commitment to animals and our work continues past your lifetime.